JeetDas5/pulse-executive-insight-loop/README.md

 A recurring weekly note-review block
 Sarah ends the week feeling more in control.

-One Month Later
+One Month Later:

 Pulse sends another insight brief:
 Meeting load down 15%
 Backlog shrunk from 18 → 12
 Notes now 6–8 per week

 Pulse highlights the improvement and adjusts suggestions accordingly.